How To Make Homemade Jerky Strips & Snack Sticks

 …And Much MORE!

-See All Food Preservation Posts
+See All Preserving The Harvest Posts

 C’mon by & sit a spell!
 Come hang out at our Facebook Page.
-It’s like sitting in a front porch rocker with a glass of cold iced tea.
-Lots of good folks sharing!
+It’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, on Twitter or on Instagram.

-If you’d like to receive an email each time a new blog post goes live it’s EASY to
+If you’d like to receive an email each time a new blog post goes live it’s EASY to Subscribe to our blog!

 Homemade Jerky Safety References